 Detailed procedures for Match Officials to use in conducting any of the events governed by this CMP Rulebook are posted on the CMP website at https://thecmp.org/rulebooks/ or scan the QR code with your phone.
-It is recommended that they place a printout of these procedures and instructions in a loose-leaf notebook which they can follow when they conduct these events.
+It is recommended that Range Officers place a printout of these procedures and instructions in a loose-leaf notebook which they can follow when they conduct these events.

+BULLSEYE PISTOL FIRING

-PISTOL FIRING PROCEDURES AND COMMANDS
+PROCEDURES AND COMMANDS

-RANGE OFFICER COMMANDS FOR PISTOL 50-YARD SLOW-FIRE & 25-YARD TIMED/RAPID-FIRE STAGE
+RANGE OFFICER COMMANDS FOR

+BULLSEYE PISTOL 50-YARD

+SLOW-FIRE & 25-YARD

+TIMED/RAPID-FIRE STAGES